Safeguarding and Child Protection Policy

 In certain cases, the level of concern will lead straight to a referral without external consultation being necessary.

-Parents/carers should be informed if a referral is being made except in the circumstances outlined on page 4.
+Parents/carers should be informed if a referral is being made except in the circumstances where they are believed to be participating in the abuse of the child.

 However, inability to inform parents for any reason should not prevent a referral being made.
 It would then become a joint decision with Social Services about how and when the parents should be approached and by whom.